Bears Ears Partnership Bears Ears Partnership

 Use a Fire Pan

-Use Rubber Tipped Hiking Poles
+Use Rubber-Tipped Poles

 A rubber tip prevents your hiking pole from scratching and scarring subtle rock images on the ground.